 and permanent bladder dysfunction

-Ketamine can be administered to patients in a variety of ways, including intramuscular injection, intravenously, nasally, or sublingually.
-At Field Trip, a health professional administers it directly via intramuscular injection.
-This means it typically takes effect within five minutes.
-Effects normally last from 30 to 45 minutes.
+Ketamine can be administered to patients in a variety of ways, including intravenously, nasally, or sublingually.
+At Field Trip in Canada, patients consume tablets under the tongue sublingually in the presence of a health professional.
+This means it typically takes effect within five to ten minutes.
+Effects normally last from 45 to 60 minutes.
+In the US, patients are given ketamine through an intramuscular injection.